-My son stood at the window of our hotel room that morning yelling, “Mom, they’re coming!”
-I ran to catch a quick glimpse before they disappeared out of sight — six hulking figures covered in mysterious tree-branch costumes making their way down the snowy hillside.
+My son stood at the window of our hotel room that morning yelling.
+“Mom, they’re coming!”
+I ran to catch a quick glimpse before they disappeared out of sight.
+Six hulking figures covered in mysterious tree-branch costumes making their way down the snowy hillside.
 This was my family’s introduction to the fascinating New Year’s tradition in Appenzell Ausserrhoden known as Silvesterchlausen.

-To celebrate the New Year, groups of men in outlandish costumes have for centuries visited local farms and businesses, serenading their hosts with a captivating wordless yodel called Zäuerli.
+To celebrate the New Year, groups of men in outlandish costumes have for centuries visited local farms and businesses.
+They serenade their hosts with a captivating wordless yodel called Zäuerli.
 Several towns and villages host Silvesterchlausen festivities on December 31 (Gregorian calendar) and again on January 13 (Julian calendar).
 When these dates fall on a Sunday, the Silvesterchlausen is celebrated on the preceding Saturday.
 I witnessed this longstanding practice with my family this year for the first time in Herisau, Switzerland, on the last day of 2018.

 In Herisau, we found groups that represented all three types of the Chläuse:

-- the beautiful (Schöne) – dressed in traditional clothes and with elaborate handmade headdresses depicting rural scenes;
+- The beautiful (Schöne).
+Dressed in traditional clothes and with elaborate handmade headdresses depicting rural scenes;

-- the beautifully ugly (schö-Wüeschte) – with smaller, less ornate headdresses and clothed in natural materials, like fir branches, moss, lichen and pine cones; and
+- The beautifully ugly (schö-Wüeschte).
+With smaller, less ornate headdresses and clothed in natural materials, like fir branches, moss, lichen and pine cones; and

-- the ugly (Wüeschte) – wearing rugged all-natural costumes with creepy masks and animal furs, for example.
+- The ugly (Wüeschte).
+Wearing rugged all-natural costumes with creepy masks and animal furs, for example.